bimdata/documentation/src/viewer/viewer_sdk.md

 Files are created in the directory `src/plugins/{name_of_your_plugin}`.

-Then import your newly created plugin in `src/viewer/viewer.vue` and add it to the registerPlugin array.
+Then import your newly created plugin in `src/viewer/viewer.vue` and add it to the `registeredPlugin` array.

 ```javascript
 import SnowflakesPlugin from "@/plugins/snowflakes/src/snowflakes.plugin.js";